stevencombs/retrocombs.github.io/hello-world/index.md

 To help jog my memory, I thought it would be beneficial for me to create a page that demonstrates the same program in multiple languages.
 This can serve as a primer to each language as well as a comparison.
 I will stick to modern languages and am likely to add more in the future.
 The list below contains the first languages I will work through.

-If you are looking for an app to try out various languages, might I suggest [CodeRunner](!mas).
+If you are looking for an app to try out various languages, might I suggest [CodeRunner][1415-001].
 It’s available in the Mac app store and is my go to app when I want to try out a snippet of code.
 <!-- End Blog Post -->

 <!-- Add introduction to page here -->